 Estimates for Customer Funded Work

-The Grounds and Building Maintenance Department strongly encourages its customers to request an estimate for billable work.
+The Grounds and Building Maintenance Department strongly encourages its customers to request an estimate for customer-funded work.
 This is especially true for jobs likely to take more than a few hours, when purchase of more than minor parts or supplies is necessary, or where you have identified a particular need but are unsure of the work required to meet this need.

 Our trades people will consult with you to discuss the job and consider the following criteria: